stabwah/cheddrme/README.md

 # Design Goals

+- Simple to use
 - No server-side infrastructure
-- No private keys used, stored or transmitted
+- No private keys used (stored or transmitted)
 - Multiple fiat currencies supported
-- Simple to use

 # TODO

 - Retry API on failure
 - Fall back to multiple APIs
 - Calculate transaction fee